 Hi, I’m Chris Wareham.
 The reason this site came about is founded in one of my earliest memories; when I was about 7 years old my father explained to me about our ‘large’ family that lived in Dorset.
 He knew there were quite a few relatives but it wasn’t until I began my research in 1995, that it eventually became clear just how many relatives there were/are or how far back we might trace the family line.

-If the information relates to my direct family, I will then add the new information to our Legacy database.
+If the information relates to my direct family, I will then add the new information to our Legacy9 (C) database.

-This method of research, analysis and recording is actually proving to work quite well indeed.
+This method of research, analysis, quality check, storage and recording is actually proving to work quite well indeed.

 (*or Warham – the name is mainly interchangeable and is due to the scripter who made the records.)